YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

-All this is pre-calculated for each resource, for each possible runtime configuration (client or server, and every possible runtime context).
+All this is pre-calculated for each resource, for each possible runtime configuration (client or server, and every appropriate runtime context).

 .. _how-get_data: